stacksjb/GoogleSheets-Webhook-Todoist/README.md

 Q: How can I see the full values being received?
 A: Simply setValue of the cell to the full PostData Contents (var data in this script)

-Q: I added a value but it isn't showing up in my sheet.
+Q: I made some changes and a value but it isn't showing up in my sheet.
 A: Did you remember to change the cell ID (increase by 1)?
+A: Did you remember to re-deploy your Google Script?
+A: Did you deploy it to the same URL or a new one?